 Cache Memory is a special very high-speed memory.
-It is used to speed up and synchronizing with high-speed CPU.
-Cache memory is costlier than main memory or disk memory but economical than CPU registers.
+It is used to speed up and synchronize with high-speed CPU.
+Cache memory is costlier than main memory or disk memory but more economical than CPU registers.
 Cache memory is an extremely fast memory type that acts as a buffer between RAM and the CPU.
 It holds frequently requested data and instructions so that they are immediately available to the CPU when needed.
 Cache memory is used to reduce the average time to access data from the Main memory.
 The cache is a smaller and faster memory that stores copies of the data from frequently used main memory locations.
 There are various different independent caches in a CPU, which store instructions and data.
 Levels of memory:

 - Level 1 or Register – It is a type of memory in which data is stored and accepted that are immediately stored in CPU.
 Most commonly used register is accumulator, Program counter, address register etc.

 - Level 2 or Cache memory – It is the fastest memory which has faster access time where data is temporarily stored for faster access.

 - Level 3 or Main Memory – It is memory on which computer works currently.
 It is small in size and once power is off data no longer stays in this memory.

 - Level 4 or Secondary Memory – It is external memory which is not as fast as main memory but data stays permanently in this memory.